abemscac/pies-doc/docs/react/define-a-component.md

 :::note

-Feel free to skip this part if you think you don't need to learn class components!
+Feel free to skip this part if you think you don't need class components!

 :::